 To complete the Certificate the student must take five of the three-credit online courses listed below.
 Two of them are required: SUR 3103 Geomatics and SUR 3641 Survey Computations.
 Any three additional courses from the list must be taken.
 Students with the indicated skills and materials have the prerequisites to do well in the course.
 Students without the listed skills and materials may struggle to do well.
 Enrollment is open to all students for all courses, but only those with the indicated skills and materials are likely to do well.
 The passing criteria are the same for students enrolled in the regular degree program.

-- SUR 3103 – Geomatics (3 credit hours) This course is required for the Certificate.
-Surveying distance, angle, elevation measurements, traverse computations, basic geodesy concepts, basic mapping concepts, basic GPS, field exercises under a local mentor.
+- SUR 3103 – Geomatics (3 credit hours) Introduction to angle, distance and elevation measurement, as applied to engineering, boundary location, topography, forest management and construction.
+Covers error theory as well as horizontal and vertical curves.
 Needed skills/materials: algebra, trigonometry, access to surveyor equipment, access to local surveyor mentor, access to basic use of AutoCad, textbook.

-- SUR 3393 – GIS (2 credit hours) GIS concepts, surveying and mapping inputs in GIS development, comparison of GIS systems, applications in the natural and physical sciences, engineering, and planning.
-This must be taken concurrently with SUR 3393L (1 credit hour).
+- GIS 3072C – Geographic Information Systems (3 credit hours) GIS concepts, surveying and mapping inputs in GIS development, comparison of GIS systems and applications in the natural and physical sciences, engineering and planning.

 Current Tuition Rate